rjkviegas/ryans-receipts/README.md

 - Wish to improve file structure of project
 - Enjoyed refactoring the code base multiple times using Martin Fowler's Refactoring as a reference and inspiration
 - This project made me explore the use of polymorphism and using Factory Methods (to replace conditional logic) and this was fun to do in JavaScript using ECMAScript 2015 Class function
-- Need to add automated tests for API calls using Jasmine

 ### Example Request Body